oracle-livelabs/adb/shared/adb-sqldevweb/adb-sqldevweb.md

 Although you can connect to your Oracle Autonomous Database using local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your ADW or ATP console.

+If you are still on the **Autonomous Databases** page from the previous lab, you can skip to step 3 below; Otherwise, start with step 1.

 1. Click the **Navigation** menu.

     ![Click the Navigation menu.](./images/click-navigation-menu.png =40%x*)